 The chant and cheer can be performed individually or as a small group and will help gauge their voice projection, sharpness of moves, enthusiasm and rhythm.

-Common tryouts will have an individual chant and small group cheer to make it easier for coaches to grade teamwork.
-The dance will include jumps, such as toe touches, and allow coaches to further evaluate rhythm, coordination and flexibility.
+Common tryouts will include an individual chant and small group cheer to facilitate coaches' grading of teamwork.
+The dance will include jumps, such as toe touches, and allow coaches to evaluate rhythm, coordination, and flexibility further.

 6. Get uniforms and equipment

 Now that you’ve established your brand and chosen your team members, you’ll need to order uniforms and equipment.
-Having matching uniforms is important to show team unity, provide credibility and give each athlete a sense of belonging.
+Matching uniforms is important to show team unity, provide credibility, and give each athlete a sense of belonging.

 The cheerleading uniform style can vary based on age and squad type, but there are components that every uniform should have.
 Yours will need to include a skirt, briefs and a top.
 The top may have two separate pieces, which would include a sleeveless shell and a liner.
 Other items to consider are matching pom-poms, socks, tennis shoes and bows.

-Before you place your order, make sure measurements have been taken to ensure the proper fit for each cheerleader.
+Before you place your order, make sure measurements have been taken to ensure the proper fit.
 Most retailers will provide you with a measuring chart since certain brands can run bigger or smaller.

 7. Get a sports management software